William M. Daley: Business career

-Daley was the U.S. Secretary of Commerce from 1997 to 2000.
-Running the 2000 census, he developed minority business development programs and oversaw a wide range of economic initiatives.
-Daley stepped down to run Al Gore's campaign for president in 2000.

 In December 2001, Daley was appointed to a newly created position as President of SBC Communications.
-In May 2004, Daley was appointed Midwest Chairman of JPMorgan Chase, following its acquisition of Bank One Corporation.
-In 2007, Daley was appointed as head of the Corporate Responsibility program, a position he held until 2010.
-Daley formerly served on the Board of Directors of Boeing, Merck & Co., Boston Properties, and Loyola University Chicago.
+In May 2004, he was appointed Midwest Chairman of JPMorgan Chase, following its acquisition of Bank One Corporation.
+He was appointed as head of the Corporate Responsibility program in 2007 and served in this role until 2010.

+Daley has worked for several corporations and non-profit institutions, including Boeing, Merck & Co., and Boston Properties.
+In 2010, he received the Chicago History Museum's "Making History Award" for Distinction in Civic Leadership.
+In 2014, he joined Argentière Capital AG as a managing partner.
+Daley worked as Vice Chairman of BNY Mellon from June through October 2019.

+On November 7, 2019, it was announced that Daley had been appointed to serve as head of Public Affairs and would also serve as one of the vice chairmen at Wells Fargo.
+Daley's appointment went into effect on November 13, 2019, where he held this position until 2023.
+He has also held governance roles in higher education institutions.
 He is currently a trustee of Northwestern University and is a member of the Council on Foreign Relations.
-In 2010, he received the Chicago History Museum "Making History Award" for Distinction in Civic Leadership.
-In 2014, he joined Argentière Capital AG as a managing partner.

-On November 7, 2019, it was announced that Daley had been appointed to serve as head of Public Affairs at Wells Fargo, effective November 13, 2019, and would also serve as one of the company's Vice Chairmen.
-His appointment went into effect as scheduled.

-Political career

-Daley managed his brother Richard's campaign in the 1980 Cook County State's Attorney election, which Richard won.
-This was the first election in which a family member of former mayor Richard J. Daley ran for Chicago or Cook County politics.
-William Daley continued to assist in his brother's political campaigns and governance during Richard's tenure as Mayor of Chicago.